Laurentiuq/ProiectMDS/README.md

 ## Bugs and conflicts

 ### For fixing bugs we created a different branch, [bug_fixing](https://github.com/Laurentiuq/ProiectMDS/tree/bug_fixing), where we would commit the code with the bug fixed, we would look over the changes and finally merge the pull request to the main branch.
-Here's an example of a bug we fixed:
+Here's a few examples:

 - [Edit profile only one character input solved](https://github.com/Laurentiuq/ProiectMDS/commit/67170c8e6f4b54412016cef959bf2bdf440a74da)
 - [Fixed Question Form Does Not Clear After Adding a Question](https://github.com/Laurentiuq/ProiectMDS/commit/d76c876284f5e7139f362c1ec7c53ab7ccdd2fd5).